josh-barback/CS205_project/README.md

 !["missing data"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/missing_data.png)

 While this missingness is "uninformative" at the level of the binary time series, longer bursts will be disproportionately interrupted, leading to biased estimates of distribution parameters.
 (In the case of the power law exponent, estimates will be biased upwards.)
 A possible solution may be a multiple imputation strategy based on stochastic models of the binary time series.
-While imputation for accelerometer data has been studied in the past [9], none have examined applications to the estimation of parameters for bursty periods or inter-event times.
+While imputation for accelerometer data has been studied in the past [9], estimation of parameters for bursty periods and inter-event times has yet to be examined in this context.

-## Hybrid Code for Multiple Imputation
+## Advanced Features:  Model and Parallelization

+# Markov Model

+# Parallelization